ljhwang/LSD_Sphinx/docs/source/find_data/stations/ohio.md

 A small subset of global earthquakes are available upon request.
 These 64 records are 50-100MB tif files.
 See also [special collection](https://o90014.eos-intl.net/O90014/OPAC/Details/Record.aspx?BibCode=3130132).

- The John Carroll University Archives include the James B. Maelwane Manuscript Collection which contain scholarly works which may include notebooks, earthquake bulletins and traveltime tables from the 1930's. [more info](https://sluarchives.libraryhost.com/repositories/2/resources/51/collection_organization)
+The John Carroll University Archives include the James B. Maelwane Manuscript Collection.
+Scholarly works may include notebooks, earthquake bulletins and traveltime tables from the 1930's. [more info](https://sluarchives.libraryhost.com/repositories/2/resources/51/collection_organization)

 ## Contact
 For more information about this collection, please contact: